 Uniform Technical Guidance Documents: The model WQMPs, Technical Guidance Documents, and other documents approved under the previous Order qualify as uniform technical guidance documents.
 However, they may contain conflicts with this Order.
 If there is a conflict, the requirements of this Order shall prevail.

-To resolve potential conflicts, the Permittees must submit new or updated uniform technical guidance documents to the Executive Officer for approval within 24 months of the effective date of this Order.
+The Permittees must submit new or updated uniform technical guidance documents to the Executive Officer for approval within 24 months of the effective date of this Order.